Veteran Crisis LineGive Us Feedback

 Division Code – Classifies financial transactions by the entities responsible for managing resources and carrying out the programs and activities of the Federal Government.
 The Division Code represents the top level of the hierarchical structure in iFAMS, followed by the Organization Code.

-Integrated Financial and Acquisition Management System (iFAMS) – The system replacing VA’s legacy accounting system, FMS as the official financial and acquisition system of record.
-VA is implementing iFAMS in waves beginning in 2020.
+Integrated Financial and Acquisition Management System (iFAMS) –The system replacing VA’s legacy accounting system, FMS, as the official financial and acquisition system of record.
+VA has implemented iFAMS in waves beginning in 2020.

 Location Code – Represents the physical address of each organizational unit in VA’s Administrations and Staff Offices.